 Situated on a “border zone” between the busy commercial strip of Norwood Boulevard to the south, and the residential neighbourhoods to the north of the property, this 1,151m² fire station consists of two intersecting rectangles clad in a combination of residential and commercial materials: including brick, precast concrete, and glulam timbers.
 The station consists of a large equipment and apparatus bay, communal kitchen, recreation and exercise rooms, shower facilities, and private dorm rooms.

-A high level of environmental sustainability was achieved through high performance mechanical and electrical systems and building envelope design have been combined with environmentally friendly, durable, and locally manufactured materials.
+A high level of environmental sustainability was achieved through high performance mechanical and electrical systems and building envelope design combined with environmentally friendly, durable, and locally manufactured materials.
 A rainwater storage system was designed to provide 100% reduction in waste conveyance water along with 55% potable water use reduction through low consumption fixtures.

 Articulation of the facades, parapet heights, canopies, and careful landscaping reduces the apparent size of the building and creates outdoor public space in the form of a front plaza area and a “pocket park” located on the west side of the building.

 During construction a large focus was placed on improving indoor air quality by using only low emitting materials.
-Through effective construction waste management 94% of the projects waste was diverted from landfills.
+Through effective construction waste management, 94% of the project’s waste was diverted from landfills.

 City of Edmonton

 Prime consulting services including structural, mechanical, electrical, civil, and landscaping

 LEED documentation and certification